 5.3 Procedure

-5.3.1 Dissolve 1.00 to 3.00 g of sample in 50 ml dilute sulphuric acid (1 : 6) in a 400 ml beaker and warm till the reaction ceases.
+5.3.1 Dissolve 1.00 g to 3.00 g of sample in 50 ml dilute sulphuric acid (1 : 6) in a 400 ml beaker and warm till the reaction ceases.
 Add drop by drop concentrated nitric acid to decompose carbides and to oxidize iron and molybdenum.
 Boil to expel the nitrous fumes.
 Add 2 to 4 drops of hydrofluoric acid and allow to react.
 Add 10 ml of boric acid solution.
 Boil for few minutes.
 Dilute to 100 ml.
 Filter and wash with hot dilute hydrochloric acid (1 : 99).
 Ignite the filter paper at low temperature (below 500 ºC), fuse with potassium bisulphite and dissolve in water.
 Add to the filtrate.

 5.3.2 Dilute to 100 ml.
 Cool to about 10 ºC.
 Add 10 ml of ferrous sulphate solution.
 Add a few pieces of ashless paper pulp and stir, and add slowly 10 ml of alpha-benzoinoxime solution with constant stirring.
-(Add 5 ml more for each 0.01 g of molybdenum, followed by the addition of sufficient bromine water to impart a pale yellow colour to the solution and finally 3 to 4 ml more of the reagent).
-Allow the solution to remain in the cooling mixture for 10 minutes, while stirring occasionally.
+(Add 5 ml more for each 0.01 g of molybdenum, followed by the addition of sufficient bromine water to impart a pale yellow colour to the solution and finally 3 ml to 4 ml more of the reagent).
+Allow the solution to remain in the cooling mixture for 10 min, while stirring occasionally.
 Filter through a medium textured ashless filter paper.
 If the filtrate is not clear, filter through the same filter paper.
 Wash six to seven times with cold sulphuric acid-benzoinoxime solution.

-5.3.3 Transfer the precipitate and paper to a weighed platinum crucible, dry and ignite at 500-525ºC to constant mass and weigh (A).
-Dissolve the oxide in 5 to 10 ml of dilute ammonium hydroxide solution (1 : 1), digest and wash the residue with hot dilute ammonium hydroxide solution (1 : 99).
+5.3.3 Transfer the precipitate and paper to a weighed platinum crucible, dry and ignite at 500 ºC to 525 ºC to constant mass and weigh (A).
+Dissolve the oxide in 5 ml to 10 ml of dilute ammonium hydroxide solution (1 : 1), digest and wash the residue with hot dilute ammonium hydroxide solution (1 : 99).
 Ignite the residue in the same platinum crucible and weigh (B).
-The difference of weight (A - B) represents the weight of MoO3
+The difference of weight (A - B) represents the weight of MoO3.

 5.3.4 If the ammonical filtrate is blue in colour, indicating the presence of copper; estimate copper by diethyl dithiocarbamate-spectrophotometric method.